-During the 2016 – 2017 season baritone Andrew Garland performs in the world première of William Bolcom’s Dinner at Eight with Minnesota Opera, joins the Houston Symphony for the world première of The Conquest Requiem by Gabriela Lena Frank, debuts as Archibald Grosvenor in Patience with Odyssey Opera, reprises Guglielmo in Cosí fan tutte with Ash Lawn Opera and Dancaïre in Carmen with Boston Lyric Opera.
+During the 2016 – 2017 season baritone Andrew Garland performs in the world première of William Bolcom’s Dinner at Eight with Minnesota Opera, joins the Houston Symphony for the world première of The Conquest Requiem by Gabriela Lena Frank, debuts as Prior Walter in Angels in America with New York City Opera, reprises Guglielmo in Cosí fan tutte with Ash Lawn Opera and Dancaïre in Carmen with Boston Lyric Opera.
 On the concert stage he joins the New York Festival of Song at the Moab Music Festival and National Sawdust, sings Messiah with Boston Baroque and Colorado Bach Ensemble, sings in orchestral performances of Vaughan Williams’ Five Mystical Songs, Dona Nobis Pacem and Hodie, solos in the Bach B Minor Mass with the Amherst Bach Festival and sings recitals in Cincinnati, Indianapolis, Boston, Fort Worth, Springfield, Boulder and other cities.

 The 2015-2016 season was highlighted by his return to Seattle Opera as Harlekin in Ariadne auf Naxos.
 During previous seasons he joined Boston Baroque as Papageno in Die Zauberflöte where the Boston Globe said “He had the audience in the palm of his hand.”
 He also returned to Boston Lyric Opera in La Bohème, Bob Jones University at Dandini in La Cenerentola, and made his debut with the Colorado Symphony for performances of Messiah.
 Other highlights include Dandini with Opera Philadelphia and Fort Worth Opera, Mercurio (La Calisto) and the title role in Galileo Galilei (by Philip Glass) at Cincinnati Opera, and Riolobo (Florencia en el Amazonas) and Schaunard (La Bohème) at Seattle Opera.